nextcloud-releases/all-in-one/readme.md

 ### How can I access Nextcloud locally?
 The recommended way is to set up a local dns-server like a pi-hole and set up a custom dns-record for that domain that points to the internal ip-adddress of your server that runs Nextcloud AIO.

+### How to skip the domain validation?
+If you are completely sure that you've configured everything correctly and are not able to pass the domain validation, you may skip the domain validation by adding `-e SKIP_DOMAIN_VALIDATION=true` to the docker run command of the mastercontainer.

 ### How to resolve firewall problems with Fedora Linux, RHEL OS, CentOS, SUSE Linux and others?
 It is known that Linux distros that use [firewalld](https://firewalld.org) as their firewall daemon have problems with docker networks.
 In case the containers are not able to communicate with each other, you may change your firewalld to use the iptables backend by running:
 ```